Cryptolens/docs/faq/index.md

 #### Node-locked vs. floating licenses
 There is a difference between how [node-locked](/licensing-models/node-locked) and [floating licenses](/licensing-models/floating) work, and how the maximum number of machines limit is enforced.
 For node-locked licenses, the device will be registered with the license key and a list of these devices can be found in the `ActivatedMachines` property of a LicenseKey or in the list of _Activated devices_ (in the dashboard).
 You will need to deactivate unused devices if want to allow new devices to use the license.

 In the floating license case, the devices will be registered with the license key temporarily and it will therefore not be possible to list all of them in `ActivatedMachines` property.
-Only the the floating license device that is being activated in the request will be shown.
+Only the floating license device that is being activated in the request will be shown.

+> **To sum up**: in the node-locked case, activated devices will remain activated (unless deactivated at a later point), whereas for a floating device to remain active, it needs to send periodic **heartbeats**, within a time-window.
+The length of this time-window is specified using `FloatingTimeInterval` variable.
+If a device fails to send a request (aka heartbeat) within that interval, it will automatically be deactivated and other devices will be able to activate (i.e. use that seat).

 To list all devices, including those registered on a floating license model, you can click on the yellow button next to the license key: